Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: Summary and discussion

 \section{Summary and discussion}

-In this study, we have suggested an observational approach for the independent discovery of long \grbs via their prompt optical emission.
+We suggest an observational approach for the independent discovery of long \grbs.
+Events are detected via their early optical signals, with the purpose of probing the prompt phase of the emission when relevant.
 We explore the potential of an array of small telescopes such as \last for this purpose.
-Such an instrument can be used to scan a wide region of the sky, and then focus on a smaller \fov with increased sensitivity.
-We find that one can potentially detect $14$~\grbs~\yrinv.
+Such an instrument can be used to scan a wide region of the sky, and then focus on a smaller FoV with increased sensitivity.

+We find that for our chosen array configuration, one can potentially detect $14$~\grbs~\yrinv.
 Of these, $20\%$ would also be detectable with high confidence by \gamray instruments.
 An important caveat for this result is our assumptions on the realistic fraction of optically detectable \grbs, given that some events lack optical emission.
 A \grb is commonly classified as optically ``dark'' when the ratio of optical to X-ray flux is incompatible with the standard expectations for synchrotron afterglows\footnote{The optical $R_{\mathrm{C}}$ to X-ray spectral index of dark \grbs under this definition satisfies $\beta_{\mathrm{opt/X}} < 0.5$.} \citep{2004ApJ...617L..21J}.

 The fraction of dark \grbs is not straightforward to estimate.
 Several factors may play a role in masking the observed signal.
 These include extrinsic effects, such as Lyman~$\alpha$ absorption at high redshift, or high host galaxy extinction.
 Intrinsic suppression within the source and its environment may also play an important role.
 The time at which the flux in the optical and X-ray bands is compared is also determinative, and can \eg be biased by continuous or renewed activity of the central engine.